 This section of the Plan presents and discusses the issues and opportunities facing the Bassett Creek Watershed Management Commission (BCWMC), organized by various water topic categories.
-Issue identification was an important task in development of this Plan, and included a gaps analysis, the development of a Gaps Analysis document (see Appendix D), and a rigorous public participation process called the Watershed Assessment and Visioning Exercise (WAVE).
-The WAVE included an online survey with 174 respondents, a small group discussion and issues identification session in each city with city officials and/or city staff, a Watershed Summit event where the public prioritized issues, and a prioritization of issues by the Commission, Technical Advisory Committee (TAC) members, and technical partners (see Appendix E for WAVE results).
-The key issues identified through this process are among the following topic areas: 1) water quality; 2) water quantity and flooding; 3) erosion/sedimentation; 4) streams; 5) wetlands, habitat, and shoreland areas; 6) groundwater; 7) education and outreach; and 8) implementation and responsibilities (administration).
+Issue identification was an important task in development of the Plan, and included a gaps analysis and the development of a Gaps Analysis document (see Appendix C), and a rigorous public participation process called the Watershed Assessment and Visioning Exercise (WAVE).
+The WAVE included an online survey with 174 respondents, a small group discussion and issues identification session in each city with city officials and/or city staff, a Watershed Summit event where the public prioritized issues, and a prioritization of issues by the Commission, TAC members, and technical partners (see Appendix D for WAVE results).
+The key issues identified through this process are in the following topic areas: 1) water quality; 2) water quantity and flooding; 3) erosion/sedimentation; 4) streams; 5) wetlands, habitat, and shoreland management; 6) groundwater; 7) education and outreach; and 8) implementation responsibilities (administration).
 The issues are discussed in the respective topical subsections below.